peterkajan/StoreCrawler/README.md

 docker run -it --rm -v <data_directory>:/app/data crawler data/<input_file> data/<output_file>
 ```

-Note that output directory has to be in mounted in order to see the output (-v mounts the volume), e.g.:
+Note that output directory has to be mounted as a volume.
+Otherwise, the result would not be accessible (-v mounts the volume), e.g.:
 ```
 docker run -it --rm -v $(pwd)/example_data:/app/data crawler data/stores_small.csv data/output.csv
 ```

-For more details and/or listing configurable attributes use of crawler script run:
+For more configuration options and further details check script's help:

 ```
 docker run -it --rm crawler -h